2016-2018: Compulsory Conciliation leads to a Maritime Boundary Treaty between Australia and Timor-Leste

 Academic and author Kim McGrath (see above) has appealed to Australian National Archive's decision not to declassify files relating to how much petroleum motivated Australia's support for Indonesia.
 On 7 May, the Guardian wrote Oil and gas had hidden role in Australia's response to Indonesian invasion of Timor-Leste and McGrath's former employer Steve Bracks called for Australians to hear the full story.

 On 9 May, the Conciliation Commission released its comprehensive report on the proceedings, as announced in a press release from the Permanent Court of Arbitration.
 The 91-page Report and Recommendations, together with 28 Annexes comprising 200 more pages, gives a detailed recounting of the process by which the Conciliators brought Timor-Leste and Australia to agree on a maritime boundary treaty.
 After commending the parties and appreciating the boundary treaty, the Commission concluded by recommending "that the Parties continue their discussions regarding the development of Greater Sunrise with a view to reaching agreement on a concept for the development of the resource."
+Writing in The Diplomat, Hao Duy Phan noted what the rest of the world can learn from the conciliation process.

 La'o Hamutuk will continue to update this page and we welcome information from all sources.